Grim4Reaper/Screeps-Website/README.md

 # Screeps-Website

 This is the website for our digital technologies website on autonomous screeps codes.
-THis was worked on by Tom, Kento, Taj and Abi
+This was worked on by Tom, Kento, Taj and Abi.
+If you are not one of the above people, do not touch this project.